I Found a Baby Animal...Now What?

 Evaluate – Did mom return?
 There are things you can do to make life a little easier for her like provide food and water so she doesn’t have to leave her babies as often.
 If she didn’t return, you can either become a foster to care for orphaned animals or call San Diego Humane Society and schedule an appointment to relinquish them into our care.
 Same thing if that animal is wild: drop off or call us at Project Wildlife where we’ve got a 24 hour, heat lamp filled porch waiting for them.

-We’re dedicated to all the nearly 30,000 animals who come through our doors, but nothing can replicate a mother’s care.
+We’re dedicated to each and every one of the 50,000 animals who come through our doors, but nothing can replicate a mother’s care.
 It’s in the animal’s best interest to stay put until weaned.
 To help our animal loving community be advocates for the animals, we’ve developed a matrix of Orphaned Kitten Care and Wildlife Care Guidelines.
 Please consider sharing this important information.
 Together, we can ensure all of our animals, domestic and wild, are protected and the animals we love have the best start in life.
 Thank you so much for being the protectors, the voice and the friends they need.

 Gary Weitzman, DVM, MPH, CAWA